PriscillaJoan/Tanzania_water_point_prediction/README.md

-# Predicting Functional Status Of Water Wells In Tanzania
+# Predicting Functional Status Of Water Points In Tanzania

 ## Repository Structure